pokt-network/smt/README.md

 ## Overview

-This is a Go library that implements a Sparse Merkle tree for a key-value map.
+This is a Go library that implements a Sparse Merkle Trie for a key-value map.
-The tree implements the same optimisations specified in the [Libra whitepaper], to reduce the number of hash operations required per tree operation to $O(k)$ where $k$ is the number of non-empty elements in the tree.
+The trie implements the same optimisations specified in the [Libra whitepaper], to reduce the number of hash operations required per trie operation to $O(k)$ where $k$ is the number of non-empty elements in the trie.
 And is implemented in a similar way to the [JMT whitepaper], with additional features and proof mechanics.